TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 ![[SPCC window.png]]

-<font color="#7f7f7f">The SPCC window in SIRIL showing the parameters used.
+<font color="#7f7f7f">Figure 5 - The SPCC window in SIRIL showing the parameters used.
 My camera, the EOS 100D was not available in the list of OSC sensors, but the 60D was close enough so it was used.</font>

 <br>

 ![[SPCC comparison.png]]
-<font color="#7f7f7f">A comparison of Betelgeuse before and after colour calibration.
+<font color="#7f7f7f">Figure 6 - A comparison of Betelgeuse before and after colour calibration.
 A strong red colour cast was present before calibration, but was successfully removed after applying SPCC.
 A gradient remained, but it did not impact the results significantly.</font>

 ## Analysis